Jakub1994/Bookwithrecepies/README.md

 - Home :
     This is where the recipes are listed, one under another.
     Every text box is green and the name of each dish is written on them, in black, on the left upper corner, next to dish's picture, located on the right of its       title.
     When clicked on, a collapse effect text shows up, written in black on a white background.
     On the right lower corner of the recipe, there is a "Created by" section, followed by the name of the recipe's author.
     The recipe's author will also have the options to edit or delete that recipe on the left lower corner.
+- Login:

 - My Profile :
-    yContain whole description of the app , it shows how to use pages and manage your knowlage on the app.
+    Contain whole description of the app , it shows how to use pages and manage your knowlage on the app.
 Here owner would write how he is gonna change the page.

 - Add Recipe : Allows user to add his own dish idea to the home page.
     Mentioning from the top first is the title and next the process of the creating recipe.It starts from input named "Dish Name", "Image URL", "Short Description",     "Ingredients", "Step 1", "Step 2", "Step 3", Vegan or not lever and ends on the Submit button by what u accept the changes in inputs.

 - Logout : Button what takes user out of the account.

+- Register:

 ### Wireframes:
 - [Home](https://www.figma.com/file/T5CSxj5MMuI8EBZor7FClk/Sanity-Sketching-Kit-(Community)?node-id=2%3A2303)
 - [Register](https://www.figma.com/file/T5CSxj5MMuI8EBZor7FClk/Sanity-Sketching-Kit-(Community)?node-id=2%3A2304)